tolasa/Picasa_MobiPicasa/README.txt

 1.MobiPicasa implements the following specifications and features

-A.Specifications and features

-•Silverlight app for WP7 (Mango) with modern (Metro) UI with  focus on UX •localization ready (can be localized to other languages) •Implements good WP7 navigation
+•Silverlight app for WP7 (Mango) with modern (Metro) UI with  focus on UX •localization ready (can be localized to other language) •Implements good WP7 navigation
 •Proper tombstoning
 •Application bars used when appropriate for better navigation